-The Office of Academic Affairs may decide to suspend the student's access to University services such as Moodle and Viva Engage, even if such suspension affects the student's ability to complete his or her courses.

 The student will be contacted by a University official to advise the student of his or her alleged violation and to describe the investigation and disciplinary process, including the possible sanctions that may be imposed.
 The student will be given seven calendar days within which to submit a written response to the Office of Student Services at student.services@uopeople.edu.
 If a student does not respond to the allegations found against them the student forfeits the right to a decision by the Student Affairs Committee and may receive a failing grade in the course and be subject to dismissal from the University, depending on the severity of the violation as recommended by the Office of Academic Affairs.
 However, if a response is submitted, his or her case is referred to the Student Affairs Committee.
 Following receipt of the student's written response, the Student Affairs Committee will conclude whether the student violated the General Code of Conduct or Code of Academic Integrity and, if so, will determine what disciplinary sanctions will be imposed on the student in respect to such violation.
 Such sanctions may include censure and a warning to avoid future violations, immediate removal of the student from his or her course(s) that term, suspension from the University, or permanent dismissal from the University.
 The Office of Student Services will communicate with the student regarding the investigation and determinations of the Student Affairs Committee.
 Please note that students may appeal the decisions to the Appeals Committee, who will decide only on whether the original procedure of the decision correctly adhered to University policies and procedures, not the outcome of the decision.
 Any appeal must be sent to the student's program advisor within 30 days of receiving the decision.

-CHAPTER 13: STUDENT ACTIVITY, LEAVE OF ABSENCE, AND MATRICULATION POLICIES

-It is the student's responsibility to inform the University of the People about his/her academic plans each term by either (1) registering for classes, (2) applying for a leave of absence (LOA), or (3) withdrawing from the University.
+CHAPTER 13: STUDENT ACTIVITY, LEAVE OF ABSENCE, AND MATRICULATION POLICIES It is the student's responsibility to inform the University of the People about his/her academic plans eachterm by either (1) registering for classes, (2) applying for a leave of absence (LOA), or (3) withdrawing from the University.
+Inactivity UoPeople allows students to be inactive for up to five (5) consecutive terms but not inactive for morefive (5) terms.

-Inactivity

-UoPeople allows students to be inactive for up to five (5) consecutive terms but not inactive for morefive (5) terms.
 Under special circumstances such as military service, a student's inactivity may be extended for a maximum of five years.
-Please note thatin order to approve such a request, supporting documents must be sent.
+Please note that order to approve such a request, supporting documents must be sent.
 Students must apply for a leave of absence when planning to be out of residence in an upcoming term.
 Out of residence refers to the number of terms that a student has been inactive at the University- eitherunenrolled from the institution and/or enrolled at UoPeople without completing any course work (enrolled but inactive).
 Students requiring an extended period of inactivity at UoPeople may wish to consider withdrawingfrom the University.

-Students are considered inactive during a term in the following instances:

-- with an approved leave of absence (LOA) - when dropping and/or withdrawing and/or being granted an administrative course withdrawalfrom all classes

-The time granted for a student's inactivity will not count against the total time allowed to complete the degree.
+Students are considered inactive during a term in the following instances: - with an approved leave of absence (LOA) - when dropping and/or withdrawing and/or being granted an administrative course withdrawalfrom all classes The time granted for a student's inactivity will not count against the total time allowed to complete thedegree.